 The flu spreads quickly in tight quarters, so schools and nurseries tend to be breeding grounds for these viruses.
-Your child may catch one if he gets close to a sick person who is coughing or sneezing.
-Or he might handle infected items like doorknobs, pens, pencils, or toys, and then touch his eyes, nose, or mouth.
+Your child may catch one if they get close to a sick person who is coughing or sneezing.
+Or they might handle infected items like doorknobs, pens, pencils, or toys, and then touch their eyes, nose, or mouth.

 Children have a higher chance of getting a flu virus, because their immune systems aren’t as developed as adults’.

 Children are already contagious a day before they show symptoms, and that makes it hard to keep the virus from spreading.
 They stay contagious for up to 5 days after they get sick.
 Most kids get better within a week, but they may still feel weak for up to a month.

 For kids they're generally worse than a cold.
 Your child may feel sick suddenly and, even though flu is a respiratory illness, they may feel achy all over.